speeduino/speeduino/README.md

 Q: Kartduino, clever name.
 Does it mean anything?

 A: Initial aim was for a simple DIY ECU for go-karts.
 The important part of that being SIMPLE!
 The code is written with simplicity above all else in mind and all areas are well commented.
+The project can be loaded directly into the Arduino IDE and compiled with only a single additional library needing to be added.
 Where code is complex or low level, a high level pseudo code example is given to explain what is being performed.

 ========================================================================

 Q: Arduino ECU,pffft, heard THAT before.
 Does this one actually work?

-A: Nope, well, not as of June 2013.
-That said, the software IS largely complete and many of the subsystems are well tested.
-A reference hardware setup is currently being put together for full testing
+A: Yep!
+Single cylinder engines are well tested and working as of Nov 2013.
+Final work continues on accleration enrichment and will then move onto multi-cylinder engines early in 2014

 ========================================================================